Angular2Guy/AngularAndSpring/README.md

 The application runs a scheduled task reads the exchange rates of cryptocurrencies and stores them in the Mongodb.
 The UI uses the rest service to read the rates and displays them on a table.
 The table updates itself regularly and shows out of date data in blue.
 A detail page shows the data of the currency and a chart of the rates of the current day, 7 days, 30 days, 90 days.
 If the user logs in the user can see the relevant part of the orderbooks for an order.
 The orderbooks route is implemented as a lazy loading feature module.
 The route guard checks for the Jwt token and the logout invalidates the Jwt token.

+## Howto run it

+Run the MongoDB with Docker.
+The command can be found in [runMongoDBDocker.sh](runMongoDBDocker.sh).
+Then start the application without any profile.
+The application will start to import quotes and after a few minutes a chart will be available.

 ## C4 Architecture Diagrams
 The project has a [System Context Diagram](structurizr/diagrams/structurizr-1-SystemContext.svg), a [Container Diagram](structurizr/diagrams/structurizr-1-Containers.svg) and a [Component Diagram](structurizr/diagrams/structurizr-1-Components.svg).
 The Diagrams have been created with Structurizr.
 The file runStructurizr.sh contains the commands to use Structurizr and the directory structurizr contains the dsl file.